Duncanma/Blog/content/Blog/i-added-the-no-vote-just-show-me-the-results-feature-to-that-polling-component.md

 ---
 date: 2004-06-09T03:11:00+00:00
-title: I added the &#8220;no vote, just show me the results&#8221; feature to that polling component&#8230;
+title: I added the "no vote, just show me the results" feature to that polling component...
 type: posts
 ---
 It appears to work fine... assuming you haven't voted from the machine you are currently on, you should be able to see the new button (and try it out) at <http://www.duncanmackenzie.net>